-From the epicenter of today's global migration debates, FROM HERE follows four young people who represent the future of global citizenry.
+From the epicenter of today's global migration debates, FROM HERE (formerly With Wings and Roots*) follows four young people who represent the future of global citizenry.
 Filmed over the better part of a decade in two of the world’s largest immigration countries–the U.S. and Germany–FROM HERE captures an international generation’s fight for belonging in an era of rising nationalism.

 Humans have always migrated to survive and thrive.
 And while migration is as old as humanity, its speed has increased.
 Migration is currently changing the face of nearly every society around the world.
 Goods, weapons, capital, pollutants, and information can move ever more freely, but humans cannot.
-Millions are denied their basic dignity because of being born on the wrong side of a border or trying to crossing one.
-Nationalism is on the rise.
+Millions are denied their basic dignity because of being born on the wrong side of a border or trying to cross one.

 FROM HERE counters the culture of fear with a culture of possibility.
 It's protagonists are caught in the crosshairs of polarized debates, who have chosen to transform their struggles into action to help shape the conversation.

 Many things in my personal story drew me to make this film, including years of activism and some surprising firsthand encounters with xenophobia in Europe.
 Raised within the Greek-American community, I struggled to reconcile the tension between tradition and change in my own community.
 Ultimately, these experiences led me to believe that to create the multiracial democracies we hope for, we need narratives that speak directly to the unspoken beliefs of who does and doesn’t belong.